 I think what really got me going was all the cooking shows that have proliferated in the last fifteen to twenty years.
 When I was growing up, the only cooking show of any note was “The Galloping Gourmet”, which I can barely remember since I was a very small child when it was on.
 What I do remember was Graham Kerr using lots of butter, drinking wine while he cooked and ending every show by leading a tittering house frau out of the audience to share whatever he’d just prepared.
 I certainly wasn’t old enough to comprehend the cooking angle, but I was amused by the faces he made when he tasted his dishes.

 But now we have entire channels dedicated to food and cooking – not only the more traditional instructional shows, but cooking competitions, world traveling chefs exploring foods of different countries and cultures – you name it.
-I guess I wonder how anyone would NOT be interesting in cooking these days.
+I guess I wonder how anyone would NOT be interested in cooking these days.

 Which brings me to another subject – foodies.
 Which, if we define it as someone who spends a lot of time researching and patronizing the hottest restaurants, is definitely something I am not.
 I am a cook.
 I actually get more enjoyment from cooking than eating, period.
 Weird, I know.
 But I’m fascinated with the process of cooking and creating dishes.
 When I do eat out, it’s more about getting inspiration for dishes, and I’m usually plotting on the way home how to recreate what I’ve just had and put my spin on it.
 Fine dining leaves me rather cold – it’s probably my lower middle class Polish Catholic upbringing, but it makes me uncomfortable dropping a hundred dollars for a meal.
 Not to say there’s anything wrong with that if you like it, but my joy comes from mastering a new dish myself.